 Game drives in Kibale national park

 The best times for game viewing are early morning or late afternoons when the animals are active before the heat forces them to look for shade.
-The game drives happen in our safari cars tailor made for safaris with open roofs for good game viewing.
-There are various tracks that Uganda wildlife authority has made for game drives which lead to areas where you are likely to find the different animals and best scenery viewing.
+The game drives happen in our cars tailor made for safaris with open roofs for good game viewing.
+There are various tracks that Uganda wildlife authority has made for game drives which lead to areas where you are likely to find the different animals and beautiful scenery.
 The features include; wetlands, grassy hillsides, rock outcrops, woodland.
 There are also night game drives, which are done after approval and in company of a ranger.
-They can last up to 3 hours and you have opportunity of seeing the nocturnal animals that are rarely seen during the day.
+They can last up to 2 hours and you have opportunity of seeing the nocturnal animals that are rarely seen during the day.

 Lake Mburo is entirely found in the national park.
-This ensures the animals in the park have access to water all through the year.
+This implies the animals in the park have access to water all through the year.
 It is rich with birdlife and animals that live in or on the banks of the Lake.
-A two-hour launch trip is will allow you explore with all its beauty of distant hills and vegetation.
+A two-hour launch trip will allow you explore all its beauty of distant hills and vegetation.
 Look for monitor lizards, crocodiles, hippos, buffalos, and the shy bushbuck as you ride.
-For the birders you have amazing sightings of Pied and malachite Kingfishers, magnificent fish eagles, Hamerkop, African fin-foot and the sought after Shoebill.
+For the birders you have amazing sightings of Pied and malachite Kingfishers, magnificent fish eagles, Hamerkop, African fin-foot and on rare occassions the sought after Shoebill.

 Bird watching in Lake Mburo national park